algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 This is the **section where the technical aspect of the project** will be explained in detail.
 We will dive into all of the features of the project, how they work and more specifications on them.

 > [!Note]
 > As we are using Bubble, there is not real back-end development.
-Bubble's functions for developing will be explained, but i will not be able to provide to you futher informations on how every modules works.
+Bubble's functions for developing will be explained, but the document will not be able to provide to you futher informations on how every modules works.

 ---